 We're Helping Patients Today

-After years of preparation, we’re helping patients today with artificial intelligence on a very large scale with over 20,000 studies processed on the vRad Imaging Platform daily.
-Over 6,500 studies pass through our AI models on a typical day to identify critical pathologies for escalation to our radiologists.
+After years of preparation, we’re helping patients today with artificial intelligence on a very large scale.
+Over 20,000 studies are processed on the vRad Imaging Platform daily with over 10,000 studies passing through our AI models on a typical day to identify critical pathologies for escalation to our radiologists.

 But we’re just getting started.